jbeleno/workflow-hunt-web/README.md

         foreach term in ontology
             foreach workflow in workflows
                 if( term  ⊆ workflow->metadata )
-                    save( workflow, contained_in, term, { author, date } )
+                    save( workflow, contains, term, { author, date } )

                 foreach synonym in term
                     if( synonym  ⊆ workflow->metadata )
-                        save( workflow, contained_in, term, { author, date } )
+                        save( workflow, contains, term, { author, date } )
 ```

 ## Semantic Search

 The semantic search algorithm uses a two-step approach:

-Step 1.
+**Step 1**.
 First, we iterate over the ontologies available in the system.
 Second, we iterate over the terms of each ontology.
 Third, we verify if the ontology term is contained in the user query using exact string comparison if so, then we store the ontology terms detected in the user query.

-Step 2.
+**Step 2**.
 First, we iterate over the semantic annotations stored in the system.
 Second, we select the workflows that have semantic annotations which match with the ontology term detected in Step 1.
 Finally, we return those workflows (without ranking their relevance).

 ```
 def semantic_search( query )